Welcome to the Clinical Policy Implementation (CPI) Service

-An Individual Funding Request (IFR) is an application to fund healthcare which is not usually given by the NHS.
+An Individual Funding Request (IFR) is an application to fund healthcare which is not usually funded by the NHS.
 These requests are considered by an IFR Panel which considers evidence of clinical and cost effectiveness, as well as equity for the whole population.

 The CCGs are happy to consider an IFR if the clinician believes there is a strong case for a specific patient on grounds of an exceptional health need.
 You can read about exceptional health needs in this guide: Exceptional Health Need – guide for patients and clinicians.

-The process is managed on behalf of the local CCGs by the IFR Service within South, Central and West Commissioning Support Unit.
+The process is managed on behalf of the local CCGs by the CPI Service within NHS South, Central and West.

 Please note that there are a number of specialised services and treatments that are commissioned separately by NHS England which has its own IFR route.